Understanding Underwriting in Commercial Real Estate

 Loan Terms & Risk Metrics

-Financial ratios provide a snapshot of deal health.
-Underwriters calculate important metrics like Debt Service Coverage Ratio (DSCR), Loan-to-Value (LTV) ratio, debt yield, and cap rate to ensure the property's income can comfortably cover debt payments and that the leverage levels are within lender or investor guidelines.
+Financial ratios give underwriters a quantitative view of deal risk and stability.
+Key metrics include Debt Service Coverage Ratio (DSCR), Loan-to-Value (LTV), debt yield, break-even occupancy, and interest rate sensitivity.
+Together, they show whether a property's income can comfortably service its debt and whether leverage levels fall within acceptable parameters.

 Exit Strategy Assumptions